 The root of the problem is that quantum computing has been framed in terms familiar to physicists and not to computer scientists, let alone ordinary programmers.
-As such, one has to navigate a sea of concepts and facts that have rich physical meanings but offer little intuition as to how they help or constrain program construction.
-It is quite telling how textbooks in this field generally start with expositions of quantum mechanics rather than programming models or primitives \cite{NielsenChuang2011QuantumComputationQuantum, CoeckeKissinger2017PicturingQuantumProcesses, Hidary2021QuantumComputingApplied}.
-Existing quantum programming languages have inherited this physics-centric, linear algebra-heavy view of quantum computing, starting with the concept of qubits.
-As such, until programmers grok a nontrivial amount of quantum physics, they can barely have a sense that they've understood the principles behind quantum programming languages' designs, making them look rather arbitrary and unpredictable.
+As such, one has to navigate a sea of concepts and facts that offer rich physical meanings but little intuition on how they help or constrain program construction.
+It is quite telling how textbooks in this field generally start with expositions of quantum physics rather than programming models or primitives \cite{NielsenChuang2011QuantumComputationQuantum, CoeckeKissinger2017PicturingQuantumProcesses, Hidary2021QuantumComputingApplied}.
+Existing quantum programming languages have inherited this physics-centric, linear algebra-heavy view, starting with the concept of qubits.
+As such, until programmers grok a nontrivial amount of quantum physics, they can barely have a sense that they've understood the principles behind a quantum programming language's design, making it seem arbitrary and unpredictable.

 In this article, we show that negative probabilities provide a simpler, more computationally appealing metaphor for explaining quantum programming concepts, facts, and constraints than qubits.
 For example: \begin{itemize} \item Data inside quantum computers are familiar classical data.
 They do not entangle, and they can be copied. \item Superposition is just a list of possible outcomes of a randomized trial, weighted by probability.
-It's just that, unlike in the classical case, the outcomes can interact---they can later meet and cancel if they occur with opposite-sign probabilities. \item Unitarity is just the law that probabilities always add to 1, in the presence of negative probabilities. \item Measurement is the loss of signs from some of the probabilities.
-Its irreversibility is generally not helpful because it only succeeds in being irreversible at throwing away the advantages of quantum computing. \item Discarding behaves like measurement because both are about information leakage that ruins the programmer's control over cancellation. \end{itemize} In this way, negative probabilities tie together all the concepts that a programmer needs to digest in order to get a feel for quantum programming.
+It's just that, unlike with classical randomness, the outcomes can interact---they can later meet and cancel if they occur with opposite-sign probabilities. \item Unitarity is just the law that probabilities always add to 1, in the presence of negative probabilities. \item Measurement is the loss of signs from some of the probabilities.
+Its irreversibility is helpful in only limited contexts because it merely succeeds in being irreversible at throwing away the advantages of quantum computing. \item Discarding behaves like measurement because both are about information leakage that ruins the programmer's control over cancellation. \end{itemize} In this way, negative probabilities tie together all the concepts that a programmer needs to digest in order to get a feel for quantum programming.